PatrickKyei/exception/_posts/2022-05-24-things-you-should-cancel-from-your-life.md

 ## Aimless social media browsing

 The internet and social media have a lot of positive aspects.
-There are numerous strategies to market a business on social media sites such as Facebook, Tictok, and LinkedIn these days.
+There are numerous strategies to market a business on social media sites such as Facebook, Tiktok, and LinkedIn these days.

 However, wasting time idly exploring social media is detrimental to your health.
 Spend less time on social media if you are not building connections, selling a product, marketing your business, learning a skill, or selling your talents.